Sagan beats Greipel for third stage victory

 "Someone else will probably hold the jersey tomorrow.
 I will now need to recuperate from the physical and the mental stress of the jersey and concentrate on the time trials ahead," Cancellara said.

-Sagan, not yet a mountain specialist, will also wait for flatter days to shine again and defend his lead in the points classification.
+Sagan, who is not yet a mountain specialist, will also wait for flatter days to shine again and defend his lead in the points classification.

 "My goal now is to reach Paris with the green jersey.
 The Tour is still very long and it's important to save some energy for the third week," he said.